- Free Consultation: 866-966-5240 Tap Here To Call Us

 Parents Filing on Behalf of Minor Children

 Under California law, parents or legal guardians may file a civil lawsuit on behalf of their minor children.
 This is by far the most common scenario in social media addiction litigation.
-If your child is under 18 and has suffered documented harm from social media addiction, you can pursue a claim on their behalf.
-California also has a minor tolling rule (see Statute of Limitations section below) that may preserve your child’s right to sue even after they turn 18.
+California’s minor tolling rule (CCP Section 352) pauses the statute of limitations until your child turns 18, which may preserve their right to sue even for harm that occurred years ago.

 Adult Individuals

 Adults who began heavy social media use as teenagers and suffered ongoing mental health consequences may file claims in their own names.
-The challenge in adult cases is often establishing when the harm began, how the addiction developed, and causation — the link between the platform and the injury.
-An experienced California social media lawsuit attorney can evaluate whether your adult claim is viable.
+An experienced California attorney can evaluate whether your adult claim is viable based on the timeline of harm and available evidence.

 Wrongful Death Claimants